telerik-boneyard/backend-services-oauth-hybrid/README.md

-everlive-OAuth-hybrid
+backend-services-OAuth-hybrid
 =====================

-Sample app for Everlive showing authentication with Google, Facebook and LiveId using PhoneGap.
+Sample app for Backend Services showing authentication with Google, Facebook and LiveId using PhoneGap.